techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=205
 (210)
 Which of the following are true?
 (Choose two.)

-a.
-When you declare a method to be synchronized, the method always synchronizes on the lock of the current object.
+A. When you declare a method to be synchronized, the method always synchronizes on the lock of the current object.

-b.
-When you declare a method to be synchronized, you can specify the object on whose lock the method should synchronize.
+B. When you declare a method to be synchronized, you can specify the object on whose lock the method should synchronize.

-c.
-When you declare a block of code inside a method to be synchronized, the block always synchronizes on the lock of the current object.
+C. When you declare a block of code inside a method to be synchronized, the block always synchronizes on the lock of the current object.

-d.
-When you declare a block of code inside a method to be synchronized, you can specify the object on whose lock the block should synchronize.
+D. When you declare a block of code inside a method to be synchronized, you can specify the object on whose lock the block should synchronize.

-Answer: AD
+ANSWER: AD
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: